atrocore/atropim-docs/en/how-tos/first-steps-how-to-configure-the-system.md

 - Is part of
 - etc.

-For more information on creating product associations, read the article [“How to create a full and qualitative product description in 6 steps.
-Step 5. ”](Https: // wwwwwwwwwwwwwwww).
+For more information on creating product associations, read the article [“How to create a full and qualitative product description in 6 steps.”](./product-description-in-6-steps.md#step-5-enter-associated-products).

 ## Configure product families

 The definition of a product family is the first step in segmenting the user's product range.
 You need product families in order to unify the descriptions of the products of the same nature.
 Product families determine which attributes a product from this product family should have.

-For more information on the configuration of the product families, read the article: [“How to create the product families?” ](Https: // wwwwwwwwwwwwww).
+For more information on the configuration of the product families, read the article: [“How to create the product families?” ](./how-to-create-the-product-families.md).

 ## Configure categories